 The following are examples of problematic romantic relationships that are prohibited:

-- Faculty member and his or her research assistant.
+- Faculty member and their research assistant.

 - Staff member and a student over whom the staff member has an evaluative, decision-making responsibility, or where the staff member coaches or counsels the student.